 Our care is deeply rooted in the philosophy that birth is a normal and safe physiologic process for healthy, low-risk individuals.
 We keep birth safe by performing regular risk assessment throughout care, meaning we routinely screen our clients for health conditions that could negatively impact the pregnancy, birth, or postpartum.
-As licensed midwives, we are bound to laws and regulations that can be found at:
+You can learn more about our rules and laws by clicking the links below:

 We Are Revolutionizing Prenatal Care

 What is special about care with home birth midwives?